MewsSystems/gitbook-distributor-guide/distributor-widget/reference.md

 #### setAdultCount\(adultCount\)

-* `adultCount` Type: `number` - number of adults for pre-selection of room occupancy and price adjustment.
+* `adultCount` Type: `number` - number of adults to set

+Sets the number of adults that should be selected by default.
+Space occupancy for adults on rate screen will be pre-filled according this value

 #### setChildCount\(childCount\)

-* `childCount` Type: `number` - number of children for pre-selection of room occupancy and price adjustment.
+* `childCount` Type: `number` - number of children to set

+Sets the number of children that should be selected by default.
+Space occupancy for children on rate screen will be pre-filled according this value

 #### disableTracking()